+For the financial asset at FVTPL as at 31 December 2022, the management has engaged an external valuer, Ascent Partners Valuation Service Limited, to carry out valuations on the fair value of the unlisted convertible bond.
+The fair value were determined by using a black-scholes partial differential equation model.
 Market-based approach was used in determining the equity value of P2MT as input in the black-scholes partial differential equation model.

 The other significant unobservable inputs into the model were as follows:

-Significant unobservable input 2022 % 2021 % Sensitivity of fair value to the input Unlisted convertible bond Volatility 72.34 98.02 Increase in volatility would result in increase in fair value of the convertible bond.
+Significant unobservable input 2023 % 2022 % Sensitivity of fair value to the input Unlisted convertible bond (Note(i)) Volatility N/A 72.34 Increase in volatility would result in increase in fair value of the convertible Unlisted equity investments (Note (ii)) Discount of lack of marketability 15.70 - 19.32 N/A bond.
+Increase in discount of lack of marketability would result in decrease in fair value of the equity investments

-The fair value of the unlisted convertible bond depends on a number of factors that are determined using a number of assumptions.
+- (i) The fair value of the unlisted convertible bond depends on a number of factors that are determined using a number of assumptions.
 Any changes in these assumptions will impact the carrying amount of the unlisted convertible bond.
-Expected volatility was determined by using the historical volatility of selected companies operated in similar industry.
+Expected volatility was determined by using the historical volatility of selected companies operated in similar industry. - (ii) The fair value of unlisted equity investments is determined using the enterprise value/sales ratios of comparable listed companies adjusted for lack of marketability discount.
+An increase in the discount for lack of marketability would decrease the fair value.
+As at 31 December 2023, it is estimated that with all other variables held constant, an increase (a decrease) in discount of lack of marketability by 3% would decrease (increase) the Group's profit or loss by HK\$1,015,000.